 - Concentrate on providing quality service in key areas.

 For example, customers often complain that deliveries or maintenance people fail to arrive on time.

-- Exceed your customers' expectations.
-For example, promise delivery in ten days, but actually deliver in seven.
+- Exceed your customers’ expectations.
+For example, promising delivery in ten days but delivering in seven.
 Always keep your promises.

-- Keep customers informed about any problems, and make it easy for them to contact you.
+- Keep customers informed, and make it easy for them to contact you.
 For example, by providing a freephone number and the direct email address of the member of staff responsible for their account.

 - Use your website to give customers the services and information they want.

-For example, you could provide a simple ordering system using secure servers, useful information - including answers to frequently asked questions (FAQs), and technical advice - or a tracking system for orders placed.
+For example, you could provide a simple ordering system using secure servers, provide a tracking system for orders and offer useful information and technical advice on your website.